2

 Group 3.1.
 More than twenty common verbs conjugated on the model of vendre

-attendre, confondre, correspondre, défendre , dépendre, descendre, détendre , entendre , étendre, fendre, fondre , mordre, pendre, perdre, prétendre, rendre, répandre, répondre, suspendre, tendre , tordre , vendre and verbs based on these.
+attendre, confondre, correspondre, défendre , dépendre, descendre, détendre, entendre , étendre, fendre, fondre , mordre, pendre, perdre, prétendre, rendre, répandre, répondre, suspendre, tendre , tordre , vendre and verbs based on these.
 See Verb table vendre below.

 Group 3.2.
 Verbs formed on the root prendre.

-See irregular verbs (coming)
+See irregular verbs in -re

 Sample verb vendre - to sell